Giant cookies seem to be all the rage these days, and that’s for good reason. Who wouldn’t want to eat a giant gooey cookie?

 - Add all of the dry ingredients to your bowl, then use a silicone spatula to mix it all up until a dough forms.
 It's going to be thick and may seem dry, but keep mixing- it will come together.

-- Fold in mini chocolate chips if you want extra chocolate in your cookie, then refrigerate for one hour.
+- Fold in chocolate chips, then refrigerate for one hour.
 Refrigerating the cookie dough helps keep the shape so it won't spread out as much.

 - After the dough is chilled, preheat your oven to 325 degrees F.